jwilger/kookaburra/README.markdown

 your tests will be much, much faster if you create this state via API calls rather than driving a web browser.

-#### API Driver ####
+#### API Client ####

-The `Kookaburra::APIDriver` is used to interact with an application's external web services API.
-You tell Kookaburra about your API by creating a subclass of `Kookaburra::APIDriver` for your application, specifying how requests should be encoded and decoded, and specifying any headers that should be present on every request.
+The `Kookaburra::APIClient` is used to interact with an application's external web services API.
+You tell Kookaburra about your API by creating a subclass of `Kookaburra::APIClient` for your application, specifying how requests should be encoded and decoded, and specifying any headers that should be present on every request.

     # lib/my_app/kookaburra/api_driver.rb

-    class MyApp::Kookaburra::APIDriver < Kookaburra::APIDriver
+    class MyApp::Kookaburra::APIClient < Kookaburra::APIClient
       encode_with { |data| JSON.dump(data) }
       decode_with { |data| JSON.parse(data) }
       header 'Content-Type', 'application/json'